HamzaSusic/Git-Hooks/README.md

 ## Step 1

-Make a repository on github!
+Make a repository on GitHub!

 ## Step 2

-Clone the repo to your pc!
+Clone the repository to your PC!

 ## Step 3